divio/divio-cloud-docs/how-to/divio-app.rst

 How to install and use the Divio app
 ====================================

-The Divio app helps you run your Divio projects locally in our Docker environment, upload and download media, database and configuration changes as well as set up a shell environment ready for interaction with the project running in the Docker container.
+The Divio app helps you run your Divio applications locally in our Docker environment, upload and download media, atabase and configuration changes as well as set up a shell environment ready for interaction with the application running in the Docker container.

 Set up the Divio app